2020 Dem Seth Moulton blasts Trump for ‘dereliction of duty,’ dings Pelosi on impeachment stance

 PELOSI SAYS 'WE'RE NOT THERE YET' ON IMPEACHMENT

 And Moulton took aim at House Democratic leaders, saying “I think we should have started this a while ago.
-Both sides of the aisle here failing to step up and do this.”
+Both sides of the aisle here [are] failing to step up and do this.”

 “I understand there’s a debate right now within my party and it’s a very divisive debate.
 People think this isn’t the right time or what not.
 They think it’s not good for our politics is basically the argument for not doing it right now.
 But we have a higher calling than our politics.
 It’s called the Constitution,” he spotlighted.